550Cool/EasyReader/README.md

 This project is open-sourced under the MIT License.

 Author
-Your Name
+2Days

-GitHub: @yourusername
+GitHub: @550Cool

-Email: your.email@example.com
+Email: wohenaighs@163.com